ivanov-gv/zpcg/README.md

 ```

 1. Header contains two station names (departure > arrival) written as in the official timetable
-2. Headers delimiter character '>' is aligned to match the timetable character, if possible
+2. Headers' delimiter character '>' is aligned to match the timetable character, if possible
 3. Following rows contains a train number with a link to the official timetable, departure time from the
    departure station and departure time from the arrival station
 4. Rows are sorted in the ascending order by the departure station time
-5. Whole message uses a monospace font to make it possible to match the indent of the header and
+5. The entire message uses a monospace font to make it possible to match the indent of the header and
    the timetable rows

 #### With an intersection